Skip to main content

 Yes.
 Jintara has been a founding member of the Thai Rehab Association since it opened in January 2022.
 Membership involves adhering to shared clinical and ethical standards, attending training, and taking part in peer review.
 Jintara also maintains an active training relationship with the Thanyarak Institute, Thailand's government drug dependence treatment centre.

-Jintara has operated since January 2022 without a Ministry of Public Health audit finding that required remedial action, and holds no disciplinary records with the Thai Rehab Association.
+Jintara has operated since January 2022 without a Ministry of Public Health audit finding that required remedial action, the founder's media record is independently checkable, and the facility holds no disciplinary records with the Thai Rehab Association.
 If you have a specific concern about clinical standards, or a previous experience at another facility, the admissions team can walk you through the inspection history and current compliance status directly.

 Jintara is a small adult residential rehab in Chiang Mai, licensed and nationally accredited.
 If a credential you want to check is not listed here, the admissions team can walk you through it before you book.